zabulus/core/doc/sql.extensions/README.identity_columns.txt

 Notes:
     - You cannot alter a identity column to normal column and vice versa.
     - Identity columns are implicitly NOT NULL.
-    - Identity columns doesn't enforce uniqueness automatically.
+    - Identity columns don't enforce uniqueness automatically.
 Use UNIQUE or PRIMARY key for that.

 Implementation:
-    Two columns has been inserted in RDB$RELATION_FIELDS: RDB$GENERATOR_NAME and RDB$IDENTITY_TYPE.
+    Two columns have been inserted in RDB$RELATION_FIELDS: RDB$GENERATOR_NAME and RDB$IDENTITY_TYPE.
     RDB$GENERATOR_NAME stores the automatically created generator for the column.
 In RDB$GENERATORS, the value of RDB$SYSTEM_FLAG of that generator will be 6.
 RDB$IDENTITY_TYPE will currently always store the value 0 (by default) for identity columns and NULL for non-identity columns.